VitorVilela7/SMW-SA1-Pack/README.md

 Then feel free to test it with your preferred emulator.
 If it works properly, somewhere in your emulator it should display SA-1, e.g. ROM+RAM+BAT+SA-1 in Snes9x.
-If you're unsure, try editing level 106, change sprite header memory to 0x10 and insert 20 koopas in the level.
+If you're unsure, try editing level 106, change sprite header memory to 0x08 and insert 20 naked koopas in the level.
 If all of them display correctly, SA-1 Pack was successfully inserted.

 Now you can apply all other patches/tools that should run before Lunar Magic.